 Northwestern Health Clinic – Bloomington is a participating Medicare provider and accepts Medicare assignments.
 According to Medicare policy, you pay 20% of the Medicare-approved amount and the Part B deductible applies.

 Medicare does not pay for:

-- Maintenance chiropractic care after your condition is corrected
+- Maintenance chiropractic care after your condition is corrected or stabilized

 - Examinations and X-rays

 - Extremity treatments

 Many patients feel they would benefit from a chiropractic maintenance care plan after their condition has been corrected or stabilized.
 However, Medicare does not provide coverage for maintenance care.